jyotip101/windbnb-project-in-react/README.md

 ## Overview

-This is a small version of Airbnb, I have used small amount of data to items.
+This is a small version of Airbnb, I have used small amount of data to display items.
 I use react [Context](https://reactjs.org/docs/context.html) API to pass data through the components. to open the filter drawer, I have used AND (&&) operator and also for hiding and showing the items.